 My partner and I were in shock after reading this.
 He had spent years feeling guilty that he couldn’t go back to being that romantic fella who stole my heart.
 And I was over here feeling ignored and forgotten.

 Orlov tells us to recognize that this is a symptom of ADHD and it’s not indicative of laziness or loss of love.
 She tells us to mourn this early exciting courtship – and then she tells us to get on with our lives and create more excitement.

 After reading this, my partner and I actively create more thrill and excitement for our partnership and our family.
 It keeps us engaged, romantic, playful, and loving – in just the right amounts.

 This book forever changed my relationship.
 It allowed me to release resentment and helped my partner release his misunderstood shame.

 Having an ADHD partner can be invigorating, surprising, and energetic – when we keep their attention.
-So if you’re suffering from the loss of a hyperfocused courtship, read this book with your partner, find forgiveness through understanding, mourn the loss, and then let’s get on with it.
+So if you’re suffering from the loss of a hyperfocused courtship, read this book, find forgiveness through understanding, mourn the loss, and then let’s get on with it.
 Find more exciting things to stimulate your brains and your relationship.

-For other good books, check out this list.
+For even more enthralling reading adventures, see my list of must-read books.
 There are probably some real thrilling ones on there to keep the attention of that ADHD partner.